-- Plagiarism including insufficiently documenting of sources or using another is work as own. - Stealing examinations or course materials or knowingly using such stolen materials. - Falsifying any records or other data. - Violating course expectations as stated by the faculty member teaching the course. - Giving or receiving improper collaboration or assistance on assignment/exams.
+- Revealing or receiving examination content. - Plagiarism including insufficiently documenting of sources or using another's work as own. - Stealing examinations or course materials or knowingly using such stolen materials. - Falsifying any records or other data. - Violating course expectations as stated by the faculty member teaching the course. - Giving or receiving improper collaboration or assistance on assignment/exams.